LANDIS-II-Foundation/Project-Klamath-2021/Inputs/README.md

 ## Files common to all simulations

 In the folder "/Base Inputs" are available the files in common to all the simulations.
-Among these, some climate files are too heavy for Git hub.
+Among these, some climate files are too heavy for GitHub.
 These can be downloaded using the link :

 https://drive.google.com/drive/folders/1v7sWObyZZXU-ECyKNxNvC_JpUA_orBtp?usp=sharing